I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

 - 1 teaspoon pumpkin pie spice

 - 3/4 cup milk

 - 3 cups powdered sugar

 - Preheat the oven to 350°F. Prepare a muffin tin by placing liners in each cup and lightly greasing each one with cooking spray.

 - Whip the butter, pumpkin, and sugars together in a large mixing bowl.
 Beat eggs and vanilla together in a separate bowl, then mix into the main bowl.

 - Combine the flour, baking powder, pumpkin pie spice, and salt in a separate bowl.
 Add this flour mixture to the main bowl alternately with the milk until all the ingredients are well-combined.

 - Pour the batter into the prepared muffin tin, distributing it evenly among the cups.
-Place the tin on the center rack of the oven and bake for seventeen minutes, or until a toothpick inserted in the center of a cupcake comes out clean.
+Place the tin on the center rack of the oven and bake for 17 minutes, or until a toothpick inserted in the center of a cupcake comes out clean.
 Allow the cupcakes to cool before removing them from the tin.

 - Once the cupcakes are cool, prepare the frosting.
 Whip the powdered sugar, butter, syrup, salt, and milk in a small bowl (medium speed if using a mixer) until it is light and fluffy.
-It should not drip off the spatula at this point (see photo); if it does, add 1/4 cup more of powdered sugar.
+It should not drip off the spatula at this point (see photo); if it does, add another 1/4 cup of powdered sugar.
 Spread or pipe the frosting onto the tops of the cooled cupcakes.
 Store the cupcakes in an airtight container if not serving immediately.